dshieble/lambda_fuzzer/README.md

 ## Setup Proxies
-First, run `pip install requirements.txt`.
+First, run `pip install requirements.txt` to install python dependencies.

 Next, we will instantiate the proxies for fuzzing.
-You can set the number of proxies in lambda_fuzzer/variables.tf

 ### Configure AWS
 ```